Geek4IT/Geek4IT.github.io/_posts/2014-6-8-Clean-Code.md

 - Don't Repeat Yourself

 ###Chapter 4: Comments
-Comments are not like Schindler’s List.
+- Comments are not like Schindler’s List.
 They are not “pure good.”
 Indeed, comments are, at best, a necessary evil.
 If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much—perhaps not at all.

+- It is just plain silly to have a rule that says that every function must have a javadoc, or every variable must have a comment.
+Comments like this just clutter up the code, propa- gate lies, and lend to general confusion and disorganization.